SahibGh/MicrosoftAzureSIEM/README.md

 <img src="https://imgur.com/oJIfLBI.png" height="80%" width="80%" alt="Microsoft Azure SIEM Steps"/>
 <br />
 <br />
-10. Now go to Microsoft Defender for cloud on Azure, this is what will enable the ability to gather logs from the virtual machine ot the loig analytics workspace:  <br/>
+10. Now go to Microsoft Defender for cloud on Azure, this is what will enable the ability to gather logs from the Virtual Machine to the Log Analytics workspace:  <br/>
 <img src="https://imgur.com/b592qp8.png" height="80%" width="80%" alt="Microsoft Azure SIEM Steps"/>
 <br />
 <br />